Diop2x/liri-bot/README.md

-# Liri
+# Liri Bot
-## LIRI Bot for Week #10 Homework

 ### About

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-### Motivation

-This is a project for Omar Patel's class at UCLA where we are learning to implement node.js.

 ### What it does

-#### Twitter
+#### Concert
-`node liri.js my-tweets <insert Twitter handle>`
+`node liri.js concert-this <artist/band name here>`

-This will show this username's last 20 tweets and when they were created at in your terminal/bash window.
+This will output the following information on an an artist and render the following information about each event to the terminal/bash

+Name of the venue
+Venue location
+Date of the Event (use moment to format this as "MM/DD/YYYY")

 #### Spotify
 `node liri.js spotify-this-song <insert song title>`